-Hostwinds' Windows VPS hosting offers no less than 10 plan configurations, making it much easier to find and purchase the precise level of service you need.
+Hostwinds (opens in new tab)' Windows VPS hosting offers no less than 10 plan configurations, making it much easier to find and purchase the precise level of service you need.

 The baseline specification is impressive.
-Every plan offers free site migrations, SSD storage, and 1Gbps network connectivity (100Mbps is common with other plans).
+Every plan offers free site migrations, SSD storage, and 1Gbps network connectivity (100Mbps is common with other providers).
 You also get the ability to use Windows Server 2008, 2012 or 2016, along with fast response times for any support issues (30 seconds for chat or phone, 5 minutes for tickets), and 99.999% uptime guaranteed overall.

-The starter Tier 1 plan offers relatively limited resources, with one CPU core, 512MB RAM, 20GB disk space and 1TB traffic per month.
-But it's also good value at $12.74 (£9.10) a month for the first term, $16.99 (£12.15) on renewal.
+The starter Tier 1 plan offers relatively limited resources, with one CPU core, 1GB RAM, 30GB disk space and 1TB traffic per month.
+But it's also good value at $10.99 a month.
 Those prices are for a monthly billing cycle, too – no lengthy contract required.

 Upgrading to a higher tier gets you more power.
-The mid-range Tier 5 plan offers three CPU cores, 6GB RAM, 75GB disk space and 3TB bandwidth, for example, and is priced at $71.24 (£50.90) a month initially, $94.99 (£67.85) a month afterwards.
+The mid-range Tier 5 plan offers four CPU cores, 8GB RAM, 150GB disk space and 3TB bandwidth, for example, and is priced at $50.99 a month.

 Optional extras are reasonably priced.
-You could add cloud backups for $1 (£0.70) a month, for instance, while spending $5 (£3.60) on basic server monitoring will see Hostwinds watch your system and automatically raise a support ticket if it goes down.
+You could add cloud backups for $1 a month, for instance, while spending $5 on basic server monitoring will see Hostwinds watch your system and automatically raise a support ticket if it goes down.

 Put it all together and these seem well-designed hosting plans which are powerful, configurable, with excellent support and a generous 60-day money-back guarantee.
 If basic Windows hosting isn't enough, Hostwinds could be worth a try.

 Many web hosts provide some level of Windows support, but it's often limited to a specific set of products, such as dedicated servers.
-That could become an issue if you decide you'd like to upgrade or downgrade your hosting at a later date, so it makes sense to look for hosts which offer more flexibility.
+That could become an issue if you decide you'd like to upgrade or downgrade your hosting at a later date, so it makes sense to look for hosts that offer more flexibility.

 HostGator (opens in new tab) has a range of Windows plans covering personal and business-friendly shared hosting, and ranging up to highly-specified dedicated servers with the power to run just about anything.